jordansissel/keynav/README.md

 Q: Can I use keynav to scroll?
 A: Yes!
 X11 represents mouse scrolling as key presses, so you just add the relevant stanza to your keynavrc.
-Mouse buttons are 1=left, 2=middle, 3=right, 4=scroll-up, 5=scroll-down.
+Mouse buttons are 1=left, 2=middle, 3=right, 4=scroll-up, 5=scroll-down, 6=scroll-left, 7=scroll-right.
 So for example to scroll up with i and down with e:
 ```
 i click 4,end
 e click 5,end
 ```
-or to keep scrolling without having to re-invoke keynav:
+or to keep scrolling without having to re-invoke keynav, remove the end command from the bindings, like this:
 ```
 i click 4
-e click 5
 ```